Contact American Stage

 TOM BLOCK (Company Manager) started with American Stage almost 30 years ago as the box office manager.
 He soon moved on to several positions on the production side of the theater, from stage manager to production manager.
 Over the years, as necessity has dictated, Tom has worn, and continues to wear, a variety of other hats including house manager, touring company manager, volunteer coordinator, facilities manager, and purchasing agent, all which led to his current title of company manager.
 Tom negotiates all Union and publishing contracts, coordinates and runs the American Stage in the Park event, and develops and runs a number of American Stage annual fundraising trips to New York City, the Shaw Festival in Canada, and various U.S. and European cities.
 Tom is also the liaison between American Stage and St. Petersburg College and he serves on the college’s MIRA (Music Industry Recording Arts) Advisory Committee.

 JENNY PEACOCK (Box Office Assistant) is honored to be part of the incredible talent that is American Stage.
-She joined the staff just prior to Hair last season and hasn’t been the same since.
+She joined the staff just prior to the American Stage in the Park production of Hair in 2010 and hasn’t been the same since.
 Due to her multiple personalities, she is a great multi-tasker and looks forward to the continued success of this amazing group.
 St. Pete is now home again with her beautiful daughter Kelsey and goofy cat Monte.
 Thanks to all for this great opportunity!

 STEPHANIE SNYDER (Development Director) is a Pennsylvania native and has lived in Florida since 1999.
 After receiving her Bachelor of Science degree in Advertising from Syracuse University, she moved to Atlanta, Georgia to start her career.
 Since then her professional pursuits in marketing, sales management, and business development have taken her from Ohio to England and parts beyond.
 St. Petersburg, Florida is where Stephanie truly unpacked her suitcase, as she fell in love with the Tampa Bay area and moved here in 2003.
 Joining the American Stage Theatre Company team is quite an honor for Stephanie; she is passionate about championing the live arts while celebrating our beautiful community.